watem-sedem/watem-sedem/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-CN-WS could always use more documentation, whether as part of the
+WaTEM/SEDEM could always use more documentation, whether as part of the
-official CN-WS docs, in docstrings, or even on the web in blog posts,
+official WaTEM/SEDEM docs, in docstrings, or even on the web in blog posts,
 articles, and such.
 Note that on every documentation page there is a small
 "edit on GitHub" link in the top right - if you catch small errors, please
 suggest improvements.